-gillian whiteley’s research focuses on trans-disciplinary practices and cultural production within socio-political contexts, from cultural activism, artists' collectives and various forms of radical, countercultural practice and theory from the 1960s through to contemporary practice. it engages with emergent anti-capitalist ideas and the possibilities for revisiting communitarian, anarchist and post-Marxist autonomous thinking.
+gillian whiteley’s research focuses on trans-disciplinary practices and cultural production within socio-political contexts, from cultural activism, artists' collectives and various forms of radical, countercultural practice and theory from the 1960s through to contemporary practice.
+It engages with emergent anti-capitalist ideas and the possibilities for revisiting communitarian, anarchist and post-Marxist autonomous thinking.

 Click here on Stuff for full list of publications and conference papers